A 2011 blog post on WhiteHouse.gov outlines some discouraging statistics on Latinos getting the education they need to succeed later in life:

 I first discovered Dave’s work at 826 after reading his excellent book What Is the What: The Autobiography of Valentino Achak Deng, which tells the story of one of the Lost Boys of Sudan, his journey of survival during the Sudanese civil war, and his escape to the United States.
 I was inspired to teach writing.
 I searched for Eggers online to discover that 826LA was right around the corner from mi casa.
 What makes 826 so successful is its transformative methodology.
 Every week, during summer camp, the 826LA staff types up, formats, bounds and publishes the students’ best work.
 Kids will work harder than they’ve ever worked if they know it’s going to be permanent and on a shelf.
 Dave Eggers calls it “validation through publishing.”
 The look on the kids’ faces proves its effectiveness.

 As an example of its publications, following the election of Barack Obama, mentors asked 826 students from across the country what the new President should do.
-In a collection entitled Thanks and Have Fun Running the Country the students shared loads of advice for our 44th President, which is now available for sale on the 826 National website.
+In a collection entitled Thanks and Have Fun Running the Country (see cover above) the students shared loads of advice for our 44th President, which was available for sale on the 826 National website.
 Chad Timsing, age 9, from Los Angeles says, “If I were president, I would help all nations, even Hawaii.”
 And Sheenie Shannon Yip, age 13, from Seattle writes, “I really hope you put America back together.
 No pressure though.”

-To learn more about how Dave Eggers built his non-profit to help under-resourced students, watch his humorous retelling of the story on TED.com.
+To learn more about how Dave Eggers built his non-profit to help under-resourced students, watch his humorous retelling of the story on TED.com below.